 Course No.: 21538

 Meeting Time: 6:00PM - 8:40PM

-This practical course explores the role of community engagement in community-based planning and design efforts as it supports year two of One Region Forward’s (1RF) Citizen Planning School (http://youtu.be/HEQCwRB_pO0).
-The 1RF Citizen Planning School model is an innovative approach to community engagement that supports community initiated change through information sharing and collaborative learning between residents, decisionmakers, and professionals.
+This practical, project based, research intensive course explores the role of community engagement in community-based planning and design efforts as it supports year three of One Region Forward’s (1RF) Citizen Planning School (http://youtu.be/HEQCwRB_pO0).
+1RF is a regional sustainability initiative in Erie and Niagara counties.
+The 1RF Citizen Planning School model is an innovative approach to community engagement that supports community initiated change through information sharing and collaborative learning between residents, decision makers, and professionals.
+It is a form of civic infrastructure that is vital to the ongoing success 1RF’s bottom up approach to regional sustainability planning.
 Through a combination of academic preparation and firsthand experience engaging with diverse public constituencies, students will hone skills and actively contribute to One Region Forward’s community engagement efforts.
 This course is an elective.